oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

-# Deploy the MovieStreamAI App using Object Storage
+# Deliver a Natural Language app that uses the RESTful service

 ## Introduction